 |Injury to back||Severe (i)||Between £85,470 to £151,070||Ongoing pain/ severity of injury/ permanent side effects|

-It is important to remember that the above figures are simply a guide to how much average compensation amounts may be dependant on the injury sustained.
+It is important to remember that the above figures are simply a guide to how much average assault compensation claims may be, as payouts are dependant on the injury sustained.

-A No Win No Fee assault claim for compensation ensures that anyone can file a personal injury claim following a violent assault without the need or a large sum of money upfront.
+No Win No Fee assault compensation claims ensure that anyone can file a personal injury claim following a violent assault without the need or a large sum of money upfront.
 Often referred to as a conditional fee agreement, no win no fee compensation claims remove all the financial gambles ad burdens of other types of court cases.

 As part of a no win no fee claim, you won’t be asked to pay any money upfront for your legal representation and if your claim is unsuccessful, you won’t have to pay a penny then either.
 If your claim for compensation is successful then your solicitor’s fees will be taken from your overall criminal assault claims compensation at a pre-agreed percentage, which will never be more than 25% of your total compensation

 With no win no fee claims, you can be assured that your solicitor will be working as hard as possible no your behalf as if they are unsuccessful in your criminal assault injury claims then they will not get paid at the end of it.
 No win no fee claims remove the financial risk for you as a victim and ensures that you will get your assault personal injury solicitor’s best efforts.

 Suing for assault in the UK can be traumatic and emotive.
 Reliving a disturbing event such as a violent assault is very difficult and you need to be supported through it by a team who understand what the process involves.